esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 {% img right /images/browserify/browserify-logo.png 300 %}

 I've always preferred the node.js style module syntax over the AMD style.
-It's simpler and easier to deal with because I don't have to match the dependencies arrays with the function arguments list.
+It's simpler and easier to deal with.
 Also I haven't gotten any real benefits of the asynchronous part of AMD.
 So I'm very open to replace it with simpler synchronous requires.
 And now with the new version 2 of Browserify by substack it seems to more simpler than ever to use them in the browsers too.

-So I made a list of features I require to consider it as a proper RequireJS replacement.
+So I made a list of features I require to consider it as a proper RequireJS
+replacement:

   - Debugging: I don't want to see just one big bundle in the browser
   - Using libraries with globals
   - CoffeeScript precompiling
   - Handlebars precompiling
+  - Multiple versions of the same dependency

 ### Debugging